-The division also accepts as sufficient certification of the servicemember's serious injury or illness documentation indicating the servicemember's enrollment in the Department of Veterans Affairs Program of Comprehensive Assistance for Family Caregivers.
+The division will also accept as sufficient certification of the servicemember's serious injury or illness documentation indicating the servicemember's enrollment in the Department of Veterans Affairs Program of Comprehensive Assistance for Family Caregivers.

-Leave Related to a Qualifying Exigency arising from Covered Active Duty or a Call to Covered Active Duty to covered active duty is foreseeable, the employee shall give such notice to the school division as is reasonable and practicable.
+Leave Related to a Qualifying Exigency arising from Covered Active Duty or a Call to Covered Active Duty

+If the necessity for leave because of a qualifying exigency arising from the fact that a family member is on covered active duty or has been notified of an impending call to covered active duty is foreseeable, the employee shall give such notice to the school division as is reasonable and practicable.
 The employee's notice should be sufficient to make the division aware that the employee needs FMLA-qualifying leave and the anticipated timing and duration of the leave.